m4eca/Semilla-Laica-Mae-C_PKS/Cloud and Virtualization Fundamentals.md

 ### **Reflection**

-While doing this, I started to understand how **virtualization** and **cloud computing** actually work together.
+While doing this topic, I got a better picture of how **virtualization** and **cloud computing** actually work together.
-Before, I just used apps online without thinking how they’re managed.
-Now I know that things like **hypervisors, CDNs, and CASBs** keep systems running fast and secure.

-This topic made me appreciate **Information Assurance and Security** more because it’s not just about protecting data —
-it’s about making sure everything behind the scenes is working safely and efficiently.
+Before, I was just using online apps without thinking about what happens behind them.
+Now I understand that tools like **hypervisors**, **CDNs**, and **CASBs** play a big role in keeping systems fast, secure, and reliable.
+This lesson showed me that it’s not only about protecting data,  but also about making sure everything in the background runs smoothly and safely.